-Help your Kids Transition to Their New Home with These Tips from A-1 Freeman Moving Group08/23/2017A move is a complex event regardless what age you are, but it is notably confounding and eerie for your kids.
+Help your Kids Transition to Their New Home with These Tips from A-1 Freeman Moving Group08/23/2017A move is a complicated event no matter what age you are, but it is notably confounding and eerie for your kids.
 All that they’ve known is being blown away in the wind, and they’re looking at everything from leaving their old friends behind to having to discover a new school.
-With all of this turbulence, they’re going to be under a formidable quantity of stress.
+With all of this turbulence, they’re going to be under a ton quantity of stress.
 Here at A-1 Freeman Moving Group, we’ve helped families move time and time again, and throughout the years we’ve seen techniques that can help your kids get used to their new location.Begin by establishing a familiar routine for your kids.
 This should be pretty easy, as their house may have changed, but their day-to-day should remain mostly the same.
 They still need to get up, have breakfast, get cleaned up, and everything else.You should also plan time to swing by the school prior to their first day.
 This will allow you to sit down with the teacher and show your kids around so they can see their new classroom in a less stressful situation.
 Take them out to the playground and let them play on the jungle gym a bit.
-This will help them feel a bit more at home with their environment when school begins.If they take part in sports and other similar things, you should find them a club or group that they can sign up for.
+This will help them feel a bit more accustomed with their environment when school begins.If they take part in sports and other similar things, find them a club or group that they can sign up for.
 This will help them meet new kids their age and make friends.
-It’ll also help them feel secure when they become an integral part of a team, allowing their transition to be much easier.The main thing is to just help them get out and meet new people while getting them used to their new area at the same time.
-By doing these things soon after your move, you’ll be able to help them feel like everything is normal again quickly.
+It’ll also help them feel secure when they become an integral part of a team, allowing their transition to be much easier.The primary thing is to just help them get out and meet new people while getting them used to their new area at the same time.
+By doing these things shortly after your move, you’ll be able to help them feel like everything is normal again quickly.